Founded in 2011 by Moisey and Ben Uretsky, the company is headquartered in New York City.

-A few complaints seem to be idiosyncratic in that there doesn’t appear to be any similar complaints.
+A few complaints seem to be idiosyncratic in that there don’t appear to be any similar complaints.

 For example, a user complaining about their invoice redirecting them to an irrelevant webpage may have been experiencing an unrelated problem.
 In any case, the user expressed their frustration at the company and claims to be looking for an alternative.

 Sean McKeown from America calls DigitalOcean “one of the best hosting companies” that he has ever used.
 He notes that their services come at a fair price on top of being reliable and easy to use.

 During his time as a DigitalOcean customer, Sean has only experienced one outage – an outage that he was notified of four days in advance due to routine maintenance.

 M.K. from Germany claims everything worked with ease and that the interface is user-friendly.
 This user also notes that the company provides an abundance of resources about all things related to Linux servers.

 This DigitalOcean review is especially interesting considering that the user ran out of credit at one point.
 Rather than immediately halting service, as most providers would do, he received an email notification and saw his balance drop below zero.

 Patrick Bell from France says he hasn’t had any problems with DigitalOcean other than WordPress plug-ins (which are not the provider’s responsibility).
 He can’t speak to their customer support because he hasn’t even had to use it.